basilnoor/color_microservice/README.md

   local host that the microservice is running on and make sure to include the users input for the rgb decimal code.

-  - the POST request must be made to http://localhost:4000/
+  - The POST request must be made to http://localhost:4000/
-  - must also include the rgb decimal code
+  - Make sure to include a body to the call that includes the RGB decimal code value formt he user
+    - The RGB decimal code should be proper notation with separation using *','* ex user input '234,234,234'

 Example call using axios in react:
 ```